morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 A diversity index is a quantitative measure that is used to assess the level of diversity or variety within a particular system, such as a microbial community.

 **Alpha diversity** describes the diversity within a single community/sample.
 It considers the number of different species in that sample (also referred to as species richness).
 Additionally, it can take the abundance of each species into account to measure how evenly taxa are distributed across the sample (also referred to as species evenness).

 * Chao1 = Measures total _richness_, so observed + rare taxa inferred from singletons/doubletons.
 The higher the value, the greater the number of ASVs.
 * Shannon's = Measures _diversity_ as both richness and evenness (relative proportions of our ASVs).
 The value increases as you add more taxa, even if they are rare.
 * Simpson's = also measures both richness and evenness, but weights more on dominant taxa and is less sensitive to rare ones.
 1 = very even; close to 0 = one or a few taxa dominate.

+To compare alpha diversity across samples, would be to ask if the mean or median of these calculated indices differs across groups.

 > [WARNING!]
 > These are just some metrics to help compare & contrast our samples within an experiment, and should **not** be considered “true” values of any ASV.